A Boy Called Po: Reception

 RogerEbert.com states: "The intentions behind "A Boy Called Po" are not only good, but honorable."
-Film Daily less favorably states, "A Boy Called Po might have the best of intentions, and Asher clearly meant well with it, but that doesn’t cure its cloying and saccharine tone, falling prey as it does to the same old autism fiction tropes."
 Dove.org considers: "Po is an inspiring story about a committed father, David Wilson (Christopher Gorham), and his love and concern for his autistic son, Patrick, fondly called “Po”."
 Movieguide.org states: "A Boy Called Po is an engaging, low budget movie with a strong, powerful climax.
 There are a few endings after the climax, but they each resolve several important issues.
 The heart of this movie is the relationship between the father and his son."

 Awards

 In 2016, the film won the Gold Remi Award at Worldfest Houston, the Festival Award for Breakthrough Feature at the San Diego International Film Festival, Best Feature at the Palm Beach International Film Festival, Outstanding Achievement in Filmmaking, Music, at the Newport Beach Film Festival, Best Actor (Julian Feder) at the Albuquerque Film & Music Experience, Best Actor (Julian Feder) at the Young Artists Awards as well as being nominated for many other accolades.